pulibrary/ruby-for-archivesspace/sessions/session3-aspace-batch/README.md

 A `.select` loop allows us to filter on the value of the key/value pair and return only those that match.

-NB: `.select`, like `.each`, returns the original array, so be sure to return output inside the loop.
+Be sure to return output inside the loop.

 ```
 #do something with the response